 What do you think of when you hear emergency preparedness?
 Do you think of an earthquake, a power outage or maybe a simple DIY kit or checklist?
-Follow our tips and tricks to be ready when the time comes.
+It’s our opinion that preparedness comes from a life lived with good systems in place.
+Here are some basic steps to be ready when the time comes.

 This approach isn’t quite for us.
 We want to be intentional about how prepared we are because there are so many different reasons you and your family members should prepare for emergencies.

-Here is a basic emergency plan to have on hand so you’re prepared and ready to easily get through your emergency management.
+Here is a basic emergency plan to have on hand so you’re prepared and ready to get through your emergency management easily.
 This fact sheet and these safety tips are not extensive by any means, but it’s a start.

 #1 – Shelter